Cordelya/awesome-sca/README.md

 # Awesome SCA [![Awesome][awesome-badge]][awesome-link]

-> A curated list of awesome SCA projects
+> An unofficial curated list of awesome SCA projects

-Official and Unofficial tools and other projects that make the Society for Creative Anachronism go brrrrr
+A list of Official and Unofficial tools and other projects that make the Society for Creative Anachronism go brrrrr

+This unofficial project is not sponsored or owned by SCA, Inc. or any of its subsidiaries.

 ## Table of Contents